 Safeguards are built into the scheme which allows food businesses:

-If businesses wish to use any of these safeguards, they need to apply in writing.
-Forms can be downloaded below.
+If you run a business and you wish to use any of these safeguards, you need to apply in writing.
+Forms can be downloaded from this page.

-Information about safeguards can be found from the link below.
+Information about safeguards can be found from the Related Pages links.